 Students in Nursery to Upper Sixth receive E-Safety education that is carefully planned and age appropriate through their ICT and PSE lessons.
 Students are taught how to keep safe on-line, protect their identity, how to report abuse or cyber-bullying and all students read and understand a copy of the School's Acceptable Use Policy (AUP) at the start of each academic year.
-The School is proud of its active Student E-Safety Committee as well as a Staff and Trustee E-Safety Committee that meet once per half-term to discuss the latest trends, review student behaviour and review polices.
-Assemblies on the subject on E-Safety are delivered by students and staff throughout the year, but particularly in November to coincide with National Anti-Bullying Week and World Safer Internet day.
+(The School is proud of its active Student E-Safety Committee as well as a Staff and Trustee E-Safety Committee that meet once per half-term to discuss the latest trends, review student behaviour and review policies.)
+The school is proud of it's Cyberfirst accreditation and the Computing and Cyber Improvement Committee meets termly to discuss cyber security and e-safety issues and trends.
+Assemblies on the subject of E-Safety are delivered by students and staff throughout the year, but particularly in November to coincide with National Anti-Bullying Week and World Safer Internet day.